VEZY/PlantBiophysics.jl/docs/src/extending/implement_a_model.md

 An important thing to note is that our variables are stored in different structures:

 - `models`: the models parameters
+- `status`: the input and output variables of the models
 - `meteo`: the micro-climatic conditions
-- `status`: the input and output variables of the models
+- `constants`: the constants
+- `extras`: any other value or object

 !!! note
-    The micro-meteorological conditions are always given for one time-step inside the models methods, so they are always of `Atmosphere` type.
-The `Weather` type of conditions are handled earlier by the generic functions.
+    The micro-meteorological conditions are always given for one time-step inside the models methods.
+The conditions with several time-steps are handled earlier by the generic functions.

 OK !
 So that's it ?
 Almost.
-One last thing to do is to define a method for inputs/outputs so that PlantBiophysics knows which variables are needed for our model, and which it computes.
-Remember that the actual model is implemented for `stomatal_conductance!_`, so we have to tell PlantBiophysics which ones are needed, and what are their default value:
+One last thing to do is to define a method for inputs/outputs so that PlantSimEngine knows which variables are needed for our model, and which it computes.
+Remember that the actual model is implemented for `stomatal_conductance!_`, so we have to tell PlantSimEngine which ones are needed, and what are their default value:

 - Inputs: `:Rh` and `:Cₛ` for our specific implementation, and `:A` for `stomatal_conductance!_`
 - Outputs: our model does not compute any new variable, and `stomatal_conductance!_` computes, well, `:Gₛ`